grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 Server behavior: A server that wishes to allow in-band updates MUST include `ech_auth` in the ECHConfig it publishes via DNS or other means.
 The server MUST set the `method` field to the authentication method it will use for this configuration.
 The server MUST ensure that it actually has the capability to perform the indicated method:

 - If `method` is `rpk(1)`, the server needs a signing key whose SPKI hash is in `trusted_keys`.
 (It may have multiple keys for rotation; all keys that might sign an update before the next ECHConfig change should be listed.
 Pins can be added or removed by generating a new ECHConfig with an updated list and distributing it out-of-band or via an update.)
-- If `method` is `pkix(2)`, the server must have a valid certificate (and chain) for the public name with the ECH configuration signing EKU (Section [IANA Considerations](#iana) defines the EKU) available at runtime to use for signing.
+- If `method` is `pkix(2)`, the server must have a valid certificate (and chain) for the public name with the critical `id-pe-echConfigSigning` extension (Section [IANA Considerations](#iana) defines the extension) available at runtime to use for signing.
 The certificate's public key algorithm dictates what signature algorithms are possible.
-- If `method` is `dnssec(3)`, the server must have access to DNSSEC signing infrastructure for the zone (or a way to obtain fresh DNS records).
-In practice, the server might simply fetch its own DNS record and include the proof if it knows the zone is signed and it has the ability to get the RRSIG and DNSKEY; or an operator might provision a service to provide the needed DNSSEC blobs.
-The specifics are out of scope of this document, but the server should only use this method if it can produce a timely proof.
-(Including stale or incorrect DNSSEC data in an update will cause clients to ignore the update.)

 ## TLS Extensions for ECH Config Update